llpeterson/scaling/mobile-ip.md

 Mobile IP is the primary mechanism in today's Internet architecture to tackle the problem of routing packets to mobile hosts.
-It introduces a few new capabilities but does not require any change from non-mobile hosts or most routers—thus tackling the incremental deployment issue raised above.
+It introduces a few new capabilities but does not require any change from non-mobile hosts or most routers—thus making it incrementally deployable.

 The mobile host is assumed to have a permanent IP address, called its *home address*, which has a network prefix equal to that of its *home